Drooping Leaves on Oxalis

 - 3

-If soil is wet and the plant has drooped for more than a few days, unpot gently and inspect the bulbs; firm and pale means recoverable (repot into fresh, drier mix), while soft, dark, or mushy means rot has set in and affected bulbs should be discarded.
+If soil is wet and the plant has drooped for more than a few days, unpot gently and inspect the bulbs; firm and pale means recoverable, so repot into fresh, drier mix, while soft, dark, or mushy means rot has set in and affected bulbs should be discarded.

 - 4

-Move the plant away from direct afternoon sun or any heat source (radiator, sunny windowsill in summer) if temperatures at its location regularly exceed 80°F.
+Move the plant away from direct afternoon sun or any heat source, such as a radiator or a sunny windowsill in summer, if temperatures at its location regularly exceed 80°F.

 - 5